m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

       - High-Resolution Solid-state LIDAR : without a rotational component from typical LIDAR
         - Extremely low-cost and reliable
   - **RADAR (Radio Detection And Ranging)** : old than Lidars and robustly detects **large** objects in the environment
-    - They are particularly useful in adverse weather(fog and rain) as they are mostly unaffected by precipitation (poor visibility)
+    - They are particularly useful in adverse weather (fog and rain) as they are mostly unaffected by precipitation (poor visibility)
     - Comparison metrics:
       - **Detection Range**
       - **FOV**
-      - **Position and speed accuracy**
+      - **Position and speed measurement accuracy**
     - Configurations :
-      - Short range : Wide FOV
+      - Short range : Wide FOV (WFOV)
-      - Long range : Narrow FOV
+      - Long range : Narrow FOV (NFOV)
   - **ULTRASONIC/SONARS(Sound Navigation and Ranging)** : measures range using sound waves
     - Short-range all weather distance measurement
     - applications :